Call Us 24/7 Text Us

 A first DUI conviction in California comes with life-changing consequences.
 Prepare to face legal penalties, increased insurance rates, and a damaged driving record and history.

 Some offenders spend time in jail.
 That’s why your choice of an attorney is important.
 They can achieve the best possible results, considering your situation.
+This is especially true in underage cases, where the penalties for minors convicted of DUI can be severe—even for a first offense.
+License suspension, fines, and mandatory programs often apply, regardless of whether the minor's BAC was below the adult legal limit.

 SR-22 Insurance